 Where to Stay in Buena Vista: Stay at Cottonwood Hot Springs Lodging which has rooms, cabins, dorms, and camping – all with free hot springs access, Five Peaks cabin with mountain views, or the luxurious Surf Hotel & Chateau.

-Where to Eat in Buena Vista: The Buena Viking Food Truck is the number one spot to eat at in Buena Vista, and is very popular with locals and visitors for its amazing burgers and sides.
-Alternatively, try The Lariat for classic American dishes in a cozy environment.
+Where to Eat in Buena Vista: The Buena Viking Food Truck is the number one spot to eat in Buena Vista and is very popular with locals and visitors for its amazing burgers and sides.
+Alternatively, try the best pizza in town in the casual Elkhorn Pizzeria, or go for classic American and live music at The Lariat.

-Where to Drink in Buena Vista: The Jailhouse Craft Beer Bar for craft beer and wine in an old jail, and Eddyline Brewery for a great selection of their own local brews.
+Where to Drink in Buena Vista: The Lariat for drinks and live music, Deerhammer Distillery for locally-made whiskey, and Eddyline Brewery for a great selection of their own local brews.

 Leadville is similar to Silverton in that it has an appealing rough and readiness to it, with a largely unrestored downtown and bags of mining history.